563 related texts · 17 related myths · Page 1 of 12

 These weren't exactly the heroes of our story, you see.
 Remember Korah's rebellion?
 Dathan and Abiram were right there, stirring up trouble.
 They challenged Moses's leadership, que...

-We often think of it as pure power-grabbing, but the ancient texts suggest a more nuanced, almost heartbreaking, story of ambition, family, and perceived injustice.
-The Book of Num...
+It is often remembered as pure power-grabbing, but the ancient texts suggest a more nuanced, almost heartbreaking, story of ambition, family, and perceived injustice.
+The Book of N...

 The quarrel between Korah and Moses began with a poor woman and her single ewe-lamb.
 She fed the lamb from her own bread and let it drink from her own cup.
 When she sheared its woo...